shinobi-c0de/shinobi-code/docs/getting-started.md

 [Shinobi-Code-Demo](https://www.example.com)

-## Follow below steps, after visting the demo site:
+## Follow below steps, after visting the demo site

 1. Click on the record button (Konoha Logo) to capture your speech and Handsigns.
 2. First, shout out any jutsu name loud and clear.
 (Please refer [Speech Text](speech) page)
 3. After speech text is identified correctly, perform the required hand signs as mentioned in [Jutsu](jutsu) page.